Pan-Seared Venison Medallions

 - Place both tenderloins in a gallon-sized zippered bag.

-- Allow the meat to rest for several minutes before serving.
+- Allow the meat to rest for five minutes before serving.
+I know this is steak cooking 101, but donโt rush this step!

 This was fantastic.
 I did add onions and garlic